jhliu17/xlingual-mrc/README.md

 ## Performance

-We evaluate the performance of our project on the MLQA dataset.
+We evaluate the performance on the MLQA dataset.
 The results compared with the [original paper](https://arxiv.org/abs/1910.07475) are shown as bellow.

 |  EM / F1 | En | Es | De | Ar | Hi | Vi | Zh |
 | --| --| --| --| --| --| --| --|